camper0008/arch/README.md

 # arch
-Helpful docs and scripts i've written when/for using Arch.
+Helpful stuff i've written for installing, using and developing in Arch.

-**Note: `setup.sh` is based on my personal preferences for setup and as such bases your location and layout on danish standards, and installs a few packages i use a lot.
-Feel free to modify the script to your own liking.**
+**Note: Most scripts are opinionated and based around my preferences, such as awesome.sh, and as such use my preferred themes and Danish locale and keyboard layout.
+It is up to you to edit these scripts to use your locales instead.**